 In 2009, researchers at the University of Pennsylvania School of Medicine gave chamomile extract to 28 people with Generalized Anxiety Disorder (GAD).
 A further 29 patients were given a placebo.

 After 8 weeks, they found a significant reduction in anxiety among the chamomile group.
 The researchers said:

 The demonstration of chamomile’s efficacy and tolerability in patients with milder GAD may provide a wider acceptability of anxiolytic treatment in the general medical community.
 Despite the limitations of this initial study, the present findings suggest that chamomile may possess modest anxiolytic effect in some patients with mild GAD.

-More recently in 2016, researchers in the U.S. conducted the first long-term chamomile experiment for Generalized Anxiety Disorder.
+More recently in 2016, researchers in the United States conducted the first long-term chamomile experiment for Generalized Anxiety Disorder.

 They found some very promising results:

 - Participants had significantly better anxiety symptoms, and improved psychological well-being.